 Which Survey Why have a survey?

 We undertake a portfolio of surveys to suit a array of budgets and tastes. our most popular products are shown underneath.
 Please call or email for further guidance on products, current promotions and custom options. all our surveys are delivered in accordance with the Home survey standard (1st edition) RICS professional statement.

 Here's what you require to today about the three types of survey: the valuation report, homebuyer survey and structural or building survey.

-The Rainfords Home Purchase Condition Report (HPCR)
+The Rainfords Home Purchase Level 2 Report

 a list of problems that the surveyor considers may affect the property; advice on repairs and ongoing maintenance specifically highlights matters that are urgent or significant; issues that need to be investigated to prevent serious damage or dangerous conditions; legal issues that need to be addressed before completing your purchase; and information on location, local environment, and the recorded energy efficiency (where available).
 The Rainfords Home Purchase L evel 2 Report with Valuation

-The Building Survey (formerly called a structural survey) is suitable for all types of property especially if you re dealing with a large, older, or run-down property, a building that is unusual or altered, or if you’re planning major works.
+The Building Survey (formerly called a structural survey) is suitable for all types of property especially if you re dealing with a large, older, or run-down property, a building that is unusual or altered, or if you re planning major works.
 It costs more than the other reports because it gives detailed information about the structure and fabric of the property.

 The Building Survey includes: